mnesarco/fcapi/docs/documentation-src.md

 ### Property access

 All properties can be accessed from the `Proxy` object using the declared property name.
-It is internally proxyed to the actual `DocumentObject`.
+It is internally proxyfied to the actual `DocumentObject`.

 ```python